15 Fun San Antonio Museums With Free Admission

 Free Days At The San Antonio Museum of Art

-The San Antonio Museum of Art offers a free admission day on Tuesdays from 4 pm-7 pm and Sundays from 10 am-12 pm to Bexar County Residents.
-Non-residents who visit on these free days will pay a regular admission.
-However, it's important to note that for special exhibitions during SAMA's free general admission hours, visitors will pay a $5 surcharge (applicable to all visitors).
+The San Antonio Museum of Art offers a free admission day on Tuesdays from 4pm-7pm and Sundays from 10am-12pm to Bexar County residents.
+Non-residents who visit on these free days will still pay a regular admission.
+And, it's important to note, that there will be a charge for special exhibitions.

 WEBSITE | 200 W Jones Ave, San Antonio, TX 78215